 Yeah… I can’t do that.
 I need to be able to physically write down my blogging ideas and what-not.
 I’m old school I guess 🤷♀️

-If you’re a blogger and you want to start landing paid sponsorships, you need a media kit.
+If you’re a blogger and you want to start landing paid collaborations and brand sponsored blog posts, you need a Media Kit and Rate Card.